mohammedyh/npr/README.md

  # npr - npm script runner

-A CLI tool that lets you browse and execute npm, pnpm, yarn, or bun scripts from a local project.
+A CLI tool to browse and execute npm, pnpm, yarn, or bun scripts from a local project.

 ![Demo usage of npr script](./.github/demo.gif)